oasis-tcs/openc2-ap-pf/oc2pf.md

 The 'query features' Command MUST be implemented in accordance with Section 4.1, Implementation of 'query features' Command, of Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10).

 #### 2.3.3.1 Query pf:rule_number
 The 'query pf:rule_number' Command provides a mechanism to obtain similar information to that provided by creating a firewall rule.
 Implementation of the 'query pf:rule_number' Command is OPTIONAL.
-Products that choose to implement the 'delete pf:rule_number' Command MUST implement the pf:rule_number Target type described in Table 2.1.2-2.
+Products that choose to implement the 'query pf:rule_number' Command MUST implement the pf:rule_number Target type described in Table 2.1.2-2.

 ### 2.3.4 Delete
 The 'pf:rule_number' is the only valid Target type for the 'delete' Action.
 The associated Specifiers, and Arguments are summarized in [Section 2.3.4.1](#2341-delete-pfrule_number).
 Sample Commands are presented in [Annex A](#annex-a-sample-commands).